Skip to content ↓

 DIRECTOR OF ESTATES & FACILITIES

-Jon Ward has worked for a range of multi-academy trusts since 2007 on more than 50 estates and facilities projects.
+Jon has worked for a range of multi-academy trusts since 2007 on more than 50 estates and facilities projects.
 In 2017 he was recruited as a consultant by Creative Education Trust to manage the construction of the new Michael Dickson Building for Ash Green.
 He joined Creative Education Trust on a full-time basis as Head of Estates & Facilities in September 2018.
 Earlier in his career Jon worked on regeneration projects for the London Development Agency, and before that in Aerospace engineering, running factories to make aircraft and automotive components.

 Ben Driver